-The objective of this disclosure policy is to ensure that communications to the investing public about Lucara Diamond Corp. and its subsidiaries (collectively, the "Company") are:
+The objective of this disclosure policy is to ensure (i) a consistent approach to the Company's disclosure practices throughout the Company; and (ii) that communications to the investing public about Lucara Diamond Corp. and its subsidiaries (collectively, the "Company") are:

-broadly disseminated in accordance with all applicable legal and regulatory requirements; and
+- broadly disseminated in accordance with all applicable legal and regulatory requirements;

 This disclosure policy outlines the Company's approach towards the determination and dissemination of material information, the circumstances under and methods through which the confidentiality of information will be maintained, and restrictions on the trading of the Company's securities.
 It also provides guidelines designed to achieve consistent disclosure practices across the Company.

 This disclosure policy extends to all directors, officers and employees of the Company, and those authorized or designated to speak on its behalf, including employees of management service providers (collectively, referred to as "Employees").
 It covers all methods of communication by the Company with the public, including disclosures in documents filed with securities regulators, written statements made in the Company's annual and quarterly reports, news releases, letters to shareholders, presentations by senior management and information contained on the Company's web site and other electronic communications.
 It extends to oral statements made in meetings and telephone conversations with the investment community (including analysts investors, investment dealers, brokers, investment advisors and investment managers) and employees or interviews with the media as well as speeches, press conferences and conference calls and dealing with the public generally.